14Richa/testRepo1/scripts/FinalBlog.md

-#### Reflections on My GSoC 2023 Journey: My Achievements with AsyncAPI Initiative
+#### Reflections on My GSoC 2023 Journey: My Achievements and What's Next with the AsyncAPI Initiative

-In this blog post, I want to share what I did during Google Summer of Code 2023 with the amazing AsyncAPI Initiative.
+In this blog post, I want to share what I did during Google Summer of Code 2023 with AsyncAPI Initiative.

 During this program, I had the privilege of working with some amazing people who really helped me.
 I want to give a big shoutout to Lukasz Gornicki, KhudaDad Nomani, and Saurav Kumar for being great mentors.
 They guided me, supported me, and kept me motivated throughout the program.